stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 In this 60min hands-on Workshop A, you aim to have the leadership team comfortable with working in _one digital workspace_, which means:

 * creating and evolving the strategy tree (remembering step #2)
-* powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to _one digital workspace_ (initially just for the strategy tree)
+* powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to _one digital workspace_
 * understanding security/confidentiality and how to leverage @org-design
 * running meetings and meeting actions - with context and structure

-Just like learning a new language or preparing for a big sporting event, the leadership team then jump in and commit daily for the next 7-21 days subsequent to Workshop A.
+Just like learning a new language or preparing for a big sporting event, the leadership team then jump in and commit to use #stratapp daily for the 7-21 days following Workshop A.

 Note, at this step #3 we still have the OKRs module in #stratapp turned off, so there is no problem adding other people from outside of the leadership team to collaborate on meetings/tasks/initiatives and the strategy tree.

 ### step #4 - Workshop B - big bang value

-After 7-21 days mastering _one digital workspace_, your leadership team will start to see several opportunities for big bang value.
+After the 7-21 days mastering _one digital workspace_, your leadership team will start to see several opportunities for big bang value.

-So you embrace these insights by running an expansive Workshop B, which is a mix of:
+So step #4 is to embrace these insights by running an expansive Workshop B to:

-* Shaping those ideas and opportunities
+* Shape those ideas and opportunities
-* Sharing global best practices (we or our partners contribute here, without compromising the confidentiality or IP of other clients)
+* Share global best practices (we or our partners aim to add value here, without compromising the confidentiality or IP of other clients)

-This aligns the leadership team on how you want to evolve the _one digital workspace_, providing clarity and consensus, before adding OKRs and cascading them org-wide.
+This aligns the leadership team on how to evolve the _one digital workspace_, providing clarity and consensus, before adding OKRs and cascading them org-wide.

 ## implementing OKRs - regroup if needed